JaCraig/FileCurator/README.md

 ## Basic Usage

-The system relies on an IoC wrapper called [Canister](https://github.com/JaCraig/Canister).
-While Canister has a built in IoC container, it's purpose is to actually wrap your container of choice in a way that simplifies setup and usage for other libraries that don't want to be tied to a specific IoC container.
-FileCurator uses it to detect and pull in file system providers.
-As such you must set up Canister in order to use FileCurator:

-    services.AddCanisterModules(configure => configure.RegisterFileCurator());
+The system relies on your app's ServiceCollection in order to wire itself up correctly.
+In order to use the system you need to add the following line to your application's startup code:

+    services.RegisterFileCurator();

+Or if you're using Canister:

+    services.AddCanisterModules();

 This line is required prior to using the extension methods, FileInfo, and DirectoryInfo classes for the first time.
-Once Canister is set up, you can call the classes provided:
+Once it is set up, you can call the classes provided:

     var MyFile = new FileInfo("~/MyFile.txt");
 	MyFile = new FileInfo("./MyFile.txt");